simesy/coredev/README.md

 ahoy patch SOMEURL
 ```

 Get a URL to a patch (say from Drupal.org) and apply it.
+This is the way I usually work
+applying patches.

 ## Run tests

-The correct SIMPLETEST environment settings should be in place via the .lando.yml
+The correct SIMPLETEST environment settings should be in the container courtesy of the `.lando.yml`
 There is a separate database server `testdb` for the tests - not that this is really
-needed because of database prefixing.
+needed because of database prefixing - so tests should "just work".

 So to run some tests: